 Improvements Since the Inspection:

 - Since the Inspection, we have appointed a Coordinator to develop the school’s Social, Moral, Spiritual and Cultural (SMSC) provision and we have reintroduced Religious Education into the curriculum, including at GCSE level.
 Our SMSC Coordinator planned a series of Cultural Days for 2017-18 to help further educate the students about different cultures as well as their own.
-These are to be further developed in 2018-19.
+These are to be further developed during 2018-19.

 You can read the full report here: